Would You Live Differently If You Knew Your Fate?

 I’ll never know.

-I wonder if that last phone call I made to her house, out of the blue on a Friday night before heading out to drink myself into a numbness I could live, was my intuition telling me that I had better call my mom.
+I wonder if that last phone call I made to her house, a whim I had out of the blue on a Friday night in my 20s before heading out to drink myself into numbness, was my intuition telling me that I better call my mom.
 It’s really too bad she didn’t pick up.

 And when she moved out of her apartment just a month before, packed up all her boxes, stored everything away, and moved onto my uncle’s couch, en route to a local women’s shelter, I wonder if she knew she was packing up her life for good.
 If it was her way of cleaning up years of clutter and hoarding.
 Years of reminders of a life unfulfilled.
 Her way of helping make the whole thing just a little bit easier on us.